 The question is, are the renewable resources being positioned to maximize their operational effectiveness?

 Ownership that Maximizes Effectiveness

 Whoever owns the resource may have a large impact on the effectiveness of the resource in grid operations and its significance with regards to financial payback.
 Typically, government subsidies which provide economic incentives to encourage renewable investment often favor private participation rather than utility-owned deployment.
 The ability to maximize the operational benefit of the resource is largely affected by ownership.
-For example:

 If the renewable resource is privately owned and installed, the value to the utility may be limited since the resource’s functional objective may be restricted to the load that it serves.
 Its primary use case will likely be targeted to reduce the owner’s billable load.
 The added expense of deploying complex controllers that can leverage the resource’s operational advantage may not be recognized as an important feature by the private owner.
 The public-owned resource’s effectiveness may be of value to the utility only during extreme situations, such as emergency conditions, related to the high cost of energy or microgrid operation.
 However, under normal operational conditions, its value will be primarily for the benefit of the owner in reducing energy consumption.

 If the renewable resource is utility-owned, its value to grid operations can be exploited for broader operational impact, which includes lowering feeder operational costs while improving the feeder’s energy transfer capability.
 Since these objectives transcend the DER’s benefit to the load alone, the added investment in enabling dynamic control capability would be recognized to be of value only by the utility.